 Volunteers will be using hand tools and full training will be provided.
 We will only be tackling the bits of cherry laurel that we can safely manage, any larger bits will be left in place for a professional to deal with.
 You need to bring weather appropriate clothing, sturdy footwear (hiking boots are ideal) and a packed lunch, though if you’d prefer a hot meal, Synge & Bryne cafe provide a varied menu.

-Registration essential – When registering please specify if you are attending Saturday 3rd (postponed), Saturday 17th and Saturday 1st December or both days.
+Registration essential – When registering please specify which days you are attending.